VibavariG/FlowLogParser/README.md

-# Flow Log Parser Problem Statement
+# Flow Log Parser
+### Description
-Write a program that can parse a file containing flow log data and maps each row to a tag based on a lookup table.
+Flow Log Parser is a program that can parse a file containing flow log data and maps each row to a tag based on a lookup table.
 The lookup table is defined as a csv file, and it has 3 columns, dstport,protocol,tag.
 The dstport and protocol combination decide what tag can be applied.

 ### Run
 1. The FlowLogParser.py contains the program to parse a file containing flow log data and map each row to a tag based on a lookup table.